pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 For August, therapy sessions were still crucial, a space to untangle the knots of anxiety and self-doubt.
 At the same time, exercise definitely helped.
 So the park became her sanctuary, a place where the chatter in her mind quieted and a new kind of strength emerged.

 There, she reset both her mind and body.
 For her, it was also reminder that mental and physical health weren't separate entities, but rather two sides of the same well-being coin.
-And that, Maria realized with a grin as she chased another unsuspecting pigeon, was a truth worth celebrating.
+And that, August realized with a grin as she chased another unsuspecting pigeon, was a truth worth celebrating.

 ## TLDR
 Both physical and mental health should both be paid attention to and taken care of.